Adrien-Luxey/cyclon-rps/README.md

 	REPOSITORY          TAG                 [...]
 SIZE
 	rps-cpp-img         latest              [...]
 176MB

-There are python dependencies though, which are listed in `/python/requirements.txt`.
+There are python dependencies listed in `/python/requirements.txt`.
 You can install them locally using e.g. [virtualenv](https://virtualenv.pypa.io/en/stable/):

 	# Initializes a virtualenv in /python/env (do this only once)
 	/python $ virtualenv env